Jim Abrahams

-James S. Abrahams (born May 10, 1944) is an American film director and writer, best known as a member of Zucker, Abrahams and Zucker.
+James Steven Abrahams (May 10, 1944 – November 26, 2024) was an American film director and writer.
+With David and Jerry Zucker, he was best known as a member of Zucker, Abrahams and Zucker.

-Life and career
+Early life

-Abrahams was born to a Jewish family in Shorewood, Wisconsin, the son of Louise M. (née Ogens), an educational researcher, and Norman S. Abrahams, a lawyer.
+James Steven Abrahams was born on May 10, 1944, to a Jewish family in Shorewood, Wisconsin, the son of Louise M. (née Ogens), an educational researcher, and Norman S. Abrahams, a lawyer.
 He attended Shorewood High School.
-He has a home in Eagle River, Wisconsin where he has spent summers since he was a child.
+He had a home in Eagle River, Wisconsin, where he spent summers from the time he was a child.

+Career

-He may be best known for the spoof movies that he co-wrote and produced with brothers Jerry Zucker and David Zucker, such as Airplane! (for which he was nominated for a BAFTA Award for Best Screenplay) and The Naked Gun series.
+He is best known for the spoof movies that he co-wrote and produced with brothers Jerry Zucker and David Zucker, such as Airplane! (for which he was nominated for a BAFTA Award for Best Screenplay) and The Naked Gun series.
 The team of Zucker, Abrahams and Zucker (also referred to as "ZAZ") really began when the three men grew up together in Milwaukee, Wisconsin.
 He directed movies on his own, such as Big Business, and further honed his skills in parody with Hot Shots! and its 1993 sequel, Hot Shots!
 Part Deux.

+Personal life

 Abrahams and his wife, Nancy (née Cocuzzo) co-founded The Charlie Foundation To Help Cure Pediatric Epilepsy.
+He was an advocate of the ketogenic diet as a treatment for epilepsy.

+Abrahams had three children.
+His daughter, Jamie Abrahams, is also a comedy writer.

+Death

+He died from leukemia at his home in Santa Monica, California, on November 26, 2024, at the age of 80.
+He had the disease for twenty years before his death and at one point was in remission until it returned.